Who Is Peyton Manning?

-NFL quarterback Peyton Manning was born in New Orleans, Louisiana, in 1976.
-The son of former NFL quarterback Archie Manning, and the older brother of New York Giants QB Eli Manning, Peyton is one of the most prolific passers in NFL history.
+The son of former NFL quarterback Archie Manning, and the older brother of former New York Giants QB Eli Manning, Peyton Manning is one of the most prolific passers in NFL history.
 He won an NFL-record five MVP awards, as well as two Super Bowl championships.
 Manning announced his retirement from the NFL in March 2016.

 Peyton Williams Manning was born March 24, 1976, in New Orleans, Louisiana.
-The second of three boys, Peyton is a son of former NFL quarterback Archie Manning, and the older brother of New York Giants QB, Eli Manning.
+The second of three boys, Peyton is a son of former NFL quarterback Archie Manning, and the older brother of another longtime NFL QB, Eli Manning.

 Stoked by a competitive fire that surpassed even that of his two brothers, Peyton seemed destined to be a great quarterback almost from the time he could pick up a football.
 At Isidore Newman High School, Manning led the football team to a 34-5 record, throwing for more than 7,000 yards, and was largely viewed as the nation's No. 1 football recruit in his senior season.